kruvy/kruvy-public-poc-github-node/README.md

 # kruvy-public-poc-github-node
-Public repository to perform POC on GitHub and NodeJS.
+This is a public repository to perform POC on GitHub and NodeJS.